seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **POMPEY**
 *\[Aside to MENAS]*
 Go hang, sir, hang!
-Tell me of
+Tell me of that? away!
-that? away!
 Do as I bid you.
 Where's this cup I call'd for?

 **MENAS**
 *\[Aside to POMPEY]*
-If for the sake of merit thou
-wilt hear me,
+If for the sake of merit thou wilt hear me,
-Rise from thy stool.
+Rise from thy stool. /

 **POMPEY**
 *\[Aside to MENAS]*
-I think thou'rt mad.
+/ I think thou'rt mad.

+*\[Rises, and walks aside]*
 The matter?

-*Rises, and walks aside*

 **MENAS**
 I have ever held my cap off to thy fortunes.

 **POMPEY**
 Thou hast served me with much faith.
 What's else to say?
-Be jolly, lords.
+Be jolly, lords. /

 **MARK ANTONY**
-These quick-sands, Lepidus,
+/ These quick-sands, Lepidus,
 Keep off them, for you sink.

 **MENAS**